 The National Transportation Safety Board said earlier this month that undersized gusset plates in the Interstate 35-W bridge in Minneapolis were “the critical factor” in the bridge collapse of August 1, 2007, that killed 13 people and injured 100.
-Chairman Mark Rosenker said the plates, which connected steel beams, were roughly half (1/2 inch rather and 1 inch) the thickness … Read the rest
+Chairman Mark Rosenker said the plates, which connected steel beams, were roughly half (1/2 inch rather and 1 inch) the thickness they should have been because of a design error.
+Investigators found 16 fractured gusset plates from the bridge’s center span, he said.

 An analysis by researchers at the Cambridge Health Alliance and Harvard Medical School found that the median waiting time to see a physician in hospital emergency departments jumped from 22 minutes in 1997 to 30 minutes in 2004, a 36% increase.

-Ominously, according to results published in the journal Health Affairs, wait times more than doubled for the sickest heart … Read the rest
+Ominously, according to results published in the journal Health Affairs, wait times more than doubled for the sickest heart attack patients.
+In 1997, half of them got to see a doctor within eight minutes; in 2004 it took 20 minutes.
+For a quarter of the heart attack patients, the wait reached 50 minutes or more – a particularly disturbing … Read the rest

-The U.S. Attorney for New Jersey directed that a no-bid 18-month contract worth $28 million to $52 million contract be awarded to The Ashcroft Group, the consulting firm of former Attorney General John Ashcroft, to monitor a large settlement of criminal accusations against medical device manufacturer Zimmer Holdings and four smaller companies accused of paying kickbacks to doctors who recommended … Read the rest
+The U.S. Attorney for New Jersey directed that a no-bid 18-month contract worth $28 million to $52 million contract be awarded to The Ashcroft Group, the consulting firm of former Attorney General John Ashcroft, to monitor a large settlement of criminal accusations against medical device manufacturer Zimmer Holdings and four smaller companies accused of paying kickbacks to doctors who recommended and used the company’s knee and hip implants.

 MySpace, the country’s largest social-networking Web site, has agreed with attorneys general of 49 states to take new steps to protect children from sexual predators and bullies on its site.
 MySpace also agreed to lead a nationwide effort to develop technology to verify the ages and identities of Internet users.
-The popular online hangout will create a task force of … Read the rest
+The popular online hangout will create a task force of industry professionals to improve the safety of users, and other social-networking sites will be invited to participate.

 Merck and Schering- Plough, the makers of the popular cholesterol drug, Zetia, announced that Zetia and Vytorin, a pill containing Zetia and Zocor, had failed to benefit patients of a two-year trial which was completed in April of 2006.
-Merck and Schering-Plough’s press release stated that Zetia not only failed to slow down the accumulation of fatty plaque in … Read the rest
+Merck and Schering-Plough’s press release stated that Zetia not only failed to slow down the accumulation of fatty plaque in the arteries, it contributed to the formation of plaque.
+Patients taking Vytorin to reduce the growth of fatty plaque in the arteries actually experienced a growth of plaque in their arteries twice as fast as those taking Zetia alone.

 A new public health law that took effect on January 14, 2008, is tightening oversight over outpatient medical facilities that provide office-based surgeries.
 Office-based surgery refers to any invasive process outside of a hospital where moderate or severe sedation or general anesthesia is used.